Skip to Content

 You can also pull a trailer while the camper is attached.
 This allows you to bring a fishing boat or some toys on your camping trips.

 The small size of truck campers also adds versatility.
 You can camp in more places.
-In addition, you can also take your truck and camper off-road, as outlined above.
-This is one of the most versatile camping setups.
+You can take your truck and camper off-road.

-Travel trailers are also versatile.
-A travel trailer needs to be towed by a separate vehicle, usually a truck, SUV, or van.
+Travel trailers aren’t quite as versatile.
+A travel trailer needs to be towed by a separate vehicle.
 You can use the vehicle separately.
-One drawback is that you usually can’t pull a boat and a travel trailer together.
-There are some places you can’t take a travel trailer due to length restrictions.
-Additionally, the vehicle’s off-road capabilities might be restricted by the travel trailer.
-This makes travel trailers a bit less versatile.
+One drawback is that you usually can’t bring a boat with you.
+There are also some places you can’t take a travel trailer due to length restrictions.
+They’re also less off-road capable.

 Winner: Truck campers are a bit more versatile than travel trailers.